nion-software/nionswift/docs/user_interface.rst

 Activity
 ========
+The Activity panel shows the activity of computations running in the background.

 .. image:: graphics/activity_panel.png
     :width: 321
     :alt: Activity Panel

-The Activity panel shows activity that is running in the background of the application.
 Changes to computations updated during live data acquisition or editing will be displayed in this panel.
-Observe background activity.
+Activity will only be displayed if a computation is actively running.
+Otherwise, the panel will not show anything.

 .. _Collections Panel:

 Collections
 ===========
+The Collections panel sorts the data items in a project into folders.
+Data can also be sorted manually into a fifth folder.

 .. image:: graphics/collections_panel.png
     :width: 333
     :alt: Collections Panel

-The Collections panel sorts the data items in a project into folders.
 Data items are automatically sorted into four categories:

 * :guilabel:`All` - All data items in the current project